 My recommended ice cleats may initially cost twice as much as the cheap brands.
 However, they keep you several times safer and last several times longer.

-Continuing thinking about the financial cost, you visit that emergency room every day.
-It's not like the old days when you showed your insurance card, and that was it.
+Continuing thinking about the financial cost, it's not like the old days when you showed your insurance card, and that was it.
 The deductibles and copays are out of sight.
 Therefore, buying the right ice cleats something you don't want to skimp on spending.

 Falling on the ice is serious business.
 Many of my customers look for ice cleats after the serious, life-changing injuries have occurred.
 They'll be the first to tell you that paying a little more for ice cleats that have the best chance of preventing injuries from falling on the ice is the best investment you ever made.